Illumination of Aircraft by Intense Light

 (2) the light has an intensity sufficient to impair the operator’s ability to control the aircraft.

-The law requires a specific intent in this case, but the law does not require the aircraft to be impaired.
-So long as the light source is actually powerful enough to affect the pilot, then subsection (2) applies.
-The state prosecuting attorneys may, however, have a difficult time proving that you intended to shine the laser pointer at the aircraft.
+The law does not require the aircraft to actually have been impaired.
+So long as the light source is actually powerful enough to affect the pilot, then the element in subsection (2) is satisfied.
+The state prosecuting attorneys do, however, have to prove that the action was intentional.

-How can I be charged with Illumination of Aircraft by Intense Light?
+How can I be charged with an Illumination of Aircraft by Intense Light offense in Texas?

-You can be charged with Illumination of Aircraft by Intense Light if the state’s attorneys believe that each of the elements of 42.14(a) as described in the section above have been met.
+You can be charged with Illumination of Aircraft by Intense Light in Texas if the state’s attorneys believe that each of the elements of 42.14(a) as described in the section above have been met.

 You can be convicted even if the light did not actually impair the airplane.
 The light itself has to be bright enough to be able to cause distress to the pilot, which is really a question about the nature of the light, not a question of what happened in the specific instance.
 If the light did in fact impair the operator’s ability to control the aircraft, then the state’s attorneys can use this to enhance the offense to a Class A misdemeanor.[2]

-What is the punishment for Illumination of Aircraft by Intense Light?
+What is the penalty for a Texas Illumination of Aircraft by Intense Light offense?

 Arrested or Charged With a Crime?